hugeandbulk/text/README.md

 Common formats for text structure include compare/contrast, cause and effect, and sequencing. refers to how the information within a written text is organized.
 This strategy helps students understand that a text might present a main idea and details; a cause and then its effects; and/or different views of a topic.

+What is expository text?

+Expository texts, or informational texts, are non-fiction texts that give facts and information about a topic.
+These academic texts are common in subjects such as science, history and social sciences.
+Introduction.

+What are the 7 text structures?

+Examples of text structures include: sequence/process, description, time order/chronology, proposition/support, compare/contrast, problem/solution, cause/effect, inductive/deductive, and investigation.

+What is whole text structure?

+A text structure is the framework of a text's beginning, middle, and end.
+Different narrative and expository genres have different purposes and different audiences, and so they require different text structures.
+Beginnings and endings help link the text into a coherent whole.

+What are the steps in text classification?

+Text Classification Workflow
+Step 1: Gather Data.
+Step 2: Explore Your Data.
+Step 2.5: Choose a Model*
+Step 3: Prepare Your Data.
+Step 4: Build, Train, and Evaluate Your Model.
+Step 5: Tune Hyperparameters.
+Step 6: Deploy Your Model.

+What are the 9 text types?

+through, 9 key text types: recount, description, information report, narrative, procedure, exposition, explanation, discussion and response.

 KINDS OF TEXT